 How Do We Choose?

-The 2nd Wednesday Book Group chooses their books each year based on a theme.
-Many book group guides suggest picking titles as you go throughout the year to allow flexibility.
-We go against the grain and choose our titles for a whole year.
 And, we've already chosen next year's (July 2012 to June 2013) theme; Russia!
 The book group will be submitting suggestions of books about Russia, stories written by Russian authors and this year we are even adding movies that deal with Russia.
 If you'd like to get in on the action, drop Andi a note here at the library.
 She can be reached at 781-2351 or at library@falmouth.lib.me.us.

 "Crossing to Safety" by Wallace Stegner